areThereAnyUserNamesLeft/swapi-BE-template/README.md

 ## How to use

-Look at `database/makefile` and `database/main.go` for a full understanding of what is going on.
+Look at `makefile` and `main.go` for a full understanding of what is going on.

 To get a container running: - `make fresh-run` - the first time you run it.